isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 distinguished in this category from humic coals.
 Formed from the compaction or induration of variously altered plant remains similar to those of peaty deposits.
+- A consolidated organic sedimentary material having less than 75% moisture.
+This category includes low, medium, and high rank coals according to International Classification of In-Seam Coal (United Nations, 1998), thus including lignite.
+Sapropelic coal is not distinguished in this category from humic coals.
+Formed from the compaction or induration of variously altered plant remains similar to those of peaty deposits.

 - **Source:**
 Economic commission for Europe, committee on Sustainable Energy- United Nations (ECE-UN), 1998, International Classification of in-Seam Coals: Energy 19, 41 pp.